strapi/documentation/docusaurus/docs/cloud/getting-started/usage-billing.md

 If you exceed the limits of your plan for API Requests, Asset Bandwidth, or Asset Storage, you will be charged for the corresponding overages.

-For example, if you exceed the 500GB limit in asset bandwidth of the Pro plan, you will be charged for the excess bandwidth at the end of the current billing period.
+For example, if you exceed the 500GB limit in asset bandwidth of the Pro plan, you will be charged for the excess bandwidth at the end of the current billing period or on project deletion.
 Overages are not prorated and are charged in full.

 Overages are charged according to the following rates: